dominiclewis/IOT_Challenge_Two/README.md

 #Encryption
 I've implemented a Caesar Cipher on the input characters shifting them right 7 bits to encrypt the chars then carrying out the inverse operation to decrypt.
 This is easily managed in C++ by storing the alphabet in an array and monitoring the characters during the encryption to almost ensure that the array is circular.

+### Note
+The microbits enter into listen mode by default so the sender will need to be toggled out

 Dominic Lewis

 Casey Cheung